giorgio-daniele/goostat/README.md

 # Goostat
 Goostat is a simple clone of [Tstat](http://www.tstat.polito.it/), written in Go.
-It was developed during the Christmas holidays, during a period of intense psychotic activity due to my **schizophrenia**.
+It was developed during the Christmas holidays, during a period of intense psychotic activity.

 ## Purpose